 About Sources in TW

 Discover the Source (e.g. publications) management features of TaxonWorks here.
-For example, sources are shared across projects, a cool time-saving community feature of TW.
+For example, sources are shared across projects, a cool and unique time-saving community feature of TW.

 Credit: much of the following information derived from a manual tailored for and written by the Universal Chalcidoidea Database (UCD@TW) Project community.